oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 You can either build the SOA image with the Dockerfile provided or use the already available Oracle SOA Suite (12.2.1.3.0) image in the [Oracle Container Registry](https://container-registry.oracle.com).

-## Creating a container for AdminServer
+## Creating a container for Administration Server

-Start a container to launch the Admin Server from the image created using above steps.
+Start a container to launch the Administration Server from the image created using above steps.
 The environment variables used to configure the domain are defined in `adminserver.env.list` file.
 Replace in `adminserver.env.list` the values for the Database and WebLogic passwords.

 Create an environment file adminserver.env.list